Aegis of Valor Heaven's Fury Crusader BiS Gear, Gems, and Paragon Points

 Desired Stats, Breakpoints and Other Notes

 For Offense stats, try to obtain Heaven's Fury % bonus on both the shoulders and chest (maximum of 30%), Holy elemental damage on both the amulet and wrists (maximum of 40%), Crit Chance and Crit Damage within a 1:10 ratio (ideally over 50% and 500%, respectively), and Area Damage of 100%+.
-Heaven's Fury Crusaders are heavily Cooldown-dependent, so try to your best to reach a 60%+ CDR point in your sheet to ease the strain on your Obsidian Ring of the Zodiac resets.
+Heaven's Fury Crusaders are heavily Cooldown-dependent, so try to your best to reach a 70%+ CDR point in your sheet.

 For Defense stats, aim for a life pool between 700-900k; dropping as much as you can for offense as you grow accustomed to the build.
 You will mostly sustain through Life per Hit on gear, with at least one high roll in your setup (i.e. bracer).